Kenny Lamb

 Lyrical Expression

 In lyric writing, like any good writing, we must be concise.
 Not that it has to be inherently short, but as the great literary guru William Strunk Jr famously said, “every word tell”.
 Phrases that say a lot, and words that say more due to the context in which they are used – these are the kind of elements in writing lyrics that give a song it’s depth.
 When a lyric and melody are glued together in some connected, organic way, then we are on to something good.
 A lyric and a melody should sound like they sprang out of the same well.
 And sometimes they do, in a moment of stream of consciousness creative flow, but sometimes as songwriters we need to do the pairing.
 Melodies have a mood, and words have a message.
-Combining the right mood with the right message is key in expressing an emotional thought.
-We must have awareness of this in our songwriting.
+How we combine these ingredients is where the song magic hides.

 Poetry.

-Poetry is a whimsical, frolicking expression of words and emotions and thoughts and ideas.
-Songwriting can be more direct, more literal, and more conversational at times, but, for me, having a poetic view of the world and in our descriptions of it can often lead to those lines that sing well, and say a lot.
+Poetic lyrics paint with emotion and say a lot.
 Alliteration and poetic nuances to songwriting can give us a less analytical and more soulful style of expression.
-As we loosen up our inner self editing process as we write, sometimes great phrases begin to appear.
-We can then edit in ways that use the best of the poetic clay we unearthed, but help it take on more shape and clarity.
-We can connect the thoughts and find a flow to it, and then step back and see if what we have is a cohesive verse in some way, whether more abstract or more literal, that works.
+We can then edit in ways that use the best of the poetic clay we unearthed, but then add shape and clarity.
+Then it's time to step back and see if what we have is a cohesive verse, whether more abstract or more literal, that works.
 If not, we craft the art a little further until it does.
-Be adventurous with words.
+I think it's good to be adventurous with words.
 We can always tame them down if we go too far, and sometimes that’s the only way to know that we’ve reached far enough.
-The shallow pond is comfortable, but it’s the unknown depths of broadening our creative thought that will always call us to explore.
+The shallow pond is comfortable, but it is the depths of the unexpected that will always call us to explore.
 Tap the poetic well, it is deep with possibilities.

 Hooks favor the bold.